merely-useful/py-rse/index.md

 > their whole lives,
 > and as a result don't realize how much harder things are for others [@Scal2012].
 >
-> The targets of oppression are often called "members of a marginalized group",
+> The targets of oppression are often called "members of a marginalized group,"
 > but targets don't choose to be marginalized:
 > people with privilege marginalize them.
 > Finally,